Event Details

 Friends, Patrons and Passholders

 Friends, Patrons and Passholders may book their usual member tickets to visit the house, garden and farmyard over the weekend of 19 and 20 September.
-These tickets do not include access to The Queen's Reading Room Festival Hub or talks.
+Please note that the Chapel and Oak Room will be closed over the weekend.

 For further information, please contact: